Posted September 29, 2016 – Narrated by Jim (updated April 2021)

 The Advanced Frame kayaks each take about 10 minutes to get out of the bag, inflate and set it up.
 Here is the AirKayaks video showing how easy it is to set up and paddle.

-For months we paddled in the San Diego Bay until we started full-timing, then, Big Bear Lake, Mono Lake, South Lake Tahoe, Lake of the Woods in Oregon and the Snake River in Idaho….and more to come.
+For months we paddled in the San Diego Bay until we started full-timing, then, Big Bear Lake, Mono Lake, South Lake Tahoe, Lake of the Woods in Oregon ….and much more will be added as we paddle there.

 We love these kayaks and have nothing but good to say about how easy they are set up and how nicely they handle.

 As a bonus, while camping, they both fit under our Airstream trailer for quick and easy access: